metaDAOproject/propaganda/introduction/introduction-2.md

 ![administrative-stakeholder-relationship](media/StakeholderAdministratorRelationship.excalidraw.png)

 Because administrators are voted in, they are accountable to further the interests of the group.
 For example, in a public company, the shareholders elect the board of directors and management teams.
 If the management team does not act in the interest of the shareholders, they risk being voted out in the next shareholder meeting.
 In a democracy, citizens vote for their representatives, who are then responsible for representing their interests in the legislative process.
-Additionally, management teams often receive financial incentives via stock ownership or options, which aligns their interests with the shareholders.
+They, too, risk being voted out if they don't act in the interest of the group.

 The goal of all of this is to internalize the [externalities](https://en.wikipedia.org/wiki/Externality) of the decision-makers' actions, which means that the decision-makers take into account the effects of their actions on the entire group, not just their own interests.
 By internalizing these externalities, even a decision-maker motivated solely by personal gain would take actions that further the group's interests, because those actions would also benefit themselves.